Dangerous & Unsightly Properties

 The Town will only conduct an investigation of a dangerous or unsightly property once a complaint form has been received and has been signed by the complainant.

-pdf Complaints (105 KB) shall be considered confidential, but are subject to Part XX of the Municipal Government Act & Freedom of Information and Protection of Privacy Act.
+Complaints shall be considered confidential, but are subject to Part XX of the Municipal Government Act & Freedom of Information and Protection of Privacy Act.

 Dangerous & Unsightly Definition

 The Town of Trenton enforces the requirements of Section 15 of the Municipal Government Act of Nova Scotia.
 The Act requires that "every property in a municipality shall be maintained so as not to be dangerous or unsightly."